-- · The state winner's silver medallion - Certificates for the 1st place, the 2nd place and 3rd place winners - Recognition certificates for all other contestants. - The state society usually covers the state winner's travel and accommodations at the National SAR Contest conducted during the NSSAR Congress

-The state winner's silver medallion, certificates and presentation folders can all be purchased from the NSSAR Store.
+- The state winner's silver medallion - Certificates for the 1st place, the 2nd place and 3rd place winners - Recognition certificates for all other contestants. - If the state's winner is selected as a National Finalist, the state society will cover the cost of travel and hotel for the winner and a chaperone.
+State silver medallions, certificates and presentation folders may all be purchased from the NSSAR Store.
 See the on-line store for current prices.

 State societies must complete their state contests in advance of the National Society entry submission date.
-The submission package must be received by National SAR Chairman by June 1st of each contest year.
-The submission package will include a copy of the oration, the entry forms, publicity release form and a photograph of the state winner.
+The submission package and video must be received by National SAR Oration Chairman by May 15th of each contest year.
+The submission package will include a video, printed copy of the oration, the entry forms, signed publicity release form and a photograph of the state winner.
+By June 1st, six National Finalists will be determined by the National Judges based on the video submissions.
+The National SAR Chairman will announce the results via email soon thereafter.